N-Masi/N-Masi/portfolio.md

 Candivote is ...
 My contributions were primarily frontend, where I developed the whole dashboard using React and Material UI Kit to display live politician data from our Firestore database.

 ## _TI-Nspire Program Repository_
-* Tech Stack: TI-Basic, HTML, CSS, GitHub Pages
+* Tech Stack: TI-Basic, HTML, GitHub Pages
 * Website link: https://n-masi.github.io/
 * GitHub repo: https://github.com/N-Masi/N-Masi.github.io

 This website hosts a repository of programs that I made for the TI-Nspire series of calculators.
 Programs are meant to help students extend the functionality of their calculators in the domains of statistics, geometry, and physics.
-The webiste contains instructions for getting the programs onto one's calculator to help the 100's of students who have visited the site.
+The website contains instructions for getting the programs onto one's calculator to help the 100's of students who have visited the site.

 ----
 # Graphic Design Work